sunrise-atelier/almanac/README.md

 ## What it does

 - Free, open-source POS, reservation, and inventory tools
-- Available in English, Mandarin, Cantonese, Japanese, Korean, Vietnamese, and Spanish
+- Available in English, Mandarin, Cantonese, Japanese, Korean, Tagalog, Vietnamese, and Spanish
 - Designed to be installed, configured, and demonstrated in person by volunteers
 - Targets family-run restaurants, corner stores, and small businesses in OC's ethnic business corridors
 ## Tech stack